SudipSinghKhati/room_react_app/README.md

-# Amigo
+# RoomFinder

 ## Purpose:

-Canada is the land of immigrants.
+Nepal is the land of immigrants.
 The newcomers don’t have contacts when they arrive and as a result, have difficulty finding roommates to stay at shared rentals at affordable pricing.
 This issue is faced by professionals and students alike.
 We aim to simplify the process of finding roommates.

 ## Usage & Functionality:

 ### Homepage - https://dry-spire-46880.herokuapp.com/

 The home page displays information and acts as the landing page for our project.
 On the homepage, you can click the posting button on the navbar to view the posting page, login button to login in as an admin or an user, dashboard button for viewing your dashboard once logged in.

 <img src='./screenshots/homepage.png' width=70%>

 ### Login and Register View - https://dry-spire-46880.herokuapp.com/login

 The login page is easily accessible from the navbar.
 It has functionality for logging in and registering a new account.
 Upon entering the correct credentials, the user is redirected to user dashboard and the admin is redirected to the admin dashboard.

 <img src='./screenshots/login.png' width=45%> <img src='./screenshots/register.png' width=45%>

 ### Admin Dashboard View - https://dry-spire-46880.herokuapp.com/admindashboard

 <ins>username</ins>: admin

 <ins>password</ins>: admin

 Once logged in as admin, you will be able to view the admin dashboard.
 When you click the dashboard button on the Navbar you will be taken to the admin dashboard page.
 This page allows you to see all users under User Management and all posts under Post Management.
 You can switch between both User Mangement and Post Management by clicking on their respective button.
 Reported users and reported posts will appear with a large red flag.
 You will be able to edit and delete any post and user as an admin.

 <img src='./screenshots/admindashboard1.png' width=45%> <img src='./screenshots/admindashboard2.png' width=45%>